-Faye Alessandrello, Policy Manager at the Institute and Faculty of Actuaries talks about the importance understanding and disclosing exposure to climate risk
+Faye Alessandrello, Policy Manager at the Institute and Faculty of Actuaries, talks about the importance of understanding and disclosing exposure to climate risk.

 Whatever your position on Climate change, there is no denying that there is mounting pressure for businesses to be more transparent about their exposure to climate change risk.
 Last month, a pension fund member hit the news when he took his fund to the Federal Court of Australia for failing to disclose adequate information about what it knows regarding the impact of climate change on his investment and what it is doing about it.
 This case is one of the first of its kind and it is being closely watched because the principles that underpin it are likely to apply in other countries.

 The consequences of climate change are significant and are being felt globally.
 The physical changes to our environment as a result of climate change are well documented.
 Climate change also creates significant risk for human health, through its impact on social and environmental determinants of health including clean air, safe drinking water, sufficient food and secure shelter.
 Between 2030 and 2050, the World Health Organisation predicts that climate change will cause approximately 250 000 additional deaths per year from malnutrition, malaria, diarrhoea and heat stress

 In addition to the environmental and human costs, the Bank of England warns climate change poses significant risk to the financial system and could threaten to disrupt the financial stability of the global economy.

 Given that actuaries are key players in the financial sector, the Institute and Faculty of Actuaries (IFoA) has done a considerable amount of work in recent years on the effect of climate change on the work that actuaries do.
 Last year, the Resource and Environment Board issued a Risk Alert to raise awareness around the financial risks posed by climate change.